Frequently Asked Questions

 Our Fire Prevention Office will answer your questions at 267-4901.
 You need to provide the address of the building and the owner or manager's name, if you have it.
 You also need to provide your name and contact phone number.

-The Anchorage Area has an ISO rating of Class 2 for homes within 5 miles of a recognized fire station.
+The Anchorage Area has an ISO rating of Class 1 for homes within 5 miles of a recognized fire station.
 Homes outside this range are considered Class 10.
-Call 267-4901 and we can tell you the location of the closest fire hydrant and station.
+Use the instructions below to locate the closest fire hydrant and station.

 Contact Building Safety, Permit Counter at 4700 Elmore Road.
 You need to submit three sets of plans and fill out an application form.
 Fire Plan Review checks plans for fire alarms, sprinklers, hood & ducts, and other fire protection systems.
 They also review all commercial structure plans, from triplexes on up.
 Give them a call at 267-4901.

-Burn Permits can be obtained online.
-After obtaining a permit, you must call the Anchorage Fire Department Burn Information Hotline at 267-5020 to determine if it is an approved burn day.
-This hotline also has pre-recorded burning information and will transfer you to a fire station where firefighters can answer additional questions.
+You must call the Anchorage Fire Department Burn Information Hotline at 267-5020 to determine if it is an approved recreational burn day.
+This hotline also has pre-recorded burning information.
 For more information, call the AFD Wildfire Mitigation Office at 267-4902 or click here.

 General information can be reached at 267-4936.
 Fire Prevention (including inspectors) is 267-4901.